microsoft/DUCK/docs/usermanual.md

 Already populated testdocuments can be created by using the `Create Test Document` button on the upper right.
 The  testdocuments are named after their validation result.
 As an example, the `No PII Example` testdocument will have no statement that relates to PII.

-When hovering over a document, two actions become visible:
+When hovering over a document, three actions become visible:
    - A `Edit` Button which opens the document view and
    - An icon of a bin which will delete that document
+   - An icon of a paper sheet behind another one which will create a copy of this document

 ## Document view